inferless/inferless_tutorials/text_generation/TenyxChat-7B/README.md

 ## TL;DR - Deploy TenyxChat-7B using Inferless:
 - Deployment of Deploy TenyxChat-7B model using [bitsandbytes](https://github.com/TimDettmers/bitsandbytes).

-- By using the bitsandbytes, you can expect an average latency of 9.25 sec, generating an average of 23.18 tokens/sec where each token took 43.12 ms and an average cold start time of 9.85sec using an A100 GPU(80GB).
+- By using the bitsandbytes, you can expect an average latency of 11.2 sec, generating an average of 22.84 tokens/sec where each token took 43.78 ms and an average cold start time of 9.22 sec using an A100 GPU(80GB).
 - Dependencies defined in config.yaml.
 - GitHub/GitLab template creation with app.py and config.yaml.
 - Model class in app.py with initialize, infer, and finalize functions.